-Vegetables or veggies are usually seen by kids and some adults as disgusting.
-Why would a child pick a carrot over a brownie?
-These recipes add veggies into baked goods.
+Well, these recipes hope to bring veggies back to the table – even if they are hidden away.
 By adding the vegetables to a baked good you can decrease the calories while serving your children much-needed vitamins.
 Many vegetables contain natural vitamins that are necessary for everyone’s health.

 Vitamin A helps cell production, immunity, and bone growth.
 It also helps maintain healthy skin and hair.
-Vitamin A is found in most fruits but is also found in broccoli, carrots, pumpkin, spinach, and sweet potato.
+Pro-Vitamin A (beta carotene) appears in most fruits but is also prevalent in broccoli, carrots, pumpkin, spinach, and sweet potato.

 Pumpkin puree can be used as a substitute for eggs, butter, and oil.
 For 1 egg substitute ¼ cup of pumpkin puree, for 1 cup butter substitute ¾ cup pumpkin puree, and for ½ cup of oil substitute ½ cup pumpkin puree.

 The Big Man’s World’s 4 Ingredient Sweet Potatoes Brownies look great!
-They only contain sweet potato, nut butter of your choosing, maple syrup, and cocoa powder.
+They only contain sweet potato, your choice of nut butter, maple syrup, and cocoa powder.

 Zucchini is hidden in this grain free chocolate chip peanut butter bread by Ambitious Kitchen.

-It is hard to believe that these brownies contain black beans by Serena Bakes Simply From Scratch.
+It is hard to believe that these brownies contain black beans (recipe by Serena Bakes Simply From Scratch).

 Planning a party?
 Try making Minimalist Baker’s Fudgy Vegan Beet Cupcakes.